radiql/types-inventory/README.md

 # types-inventory
-A collection of data types commonly found in inventory management stories
+A collection of data types commonly used in inventory management stories